LaurentVeyssier/Pricing-optimization-Model/README.md

 # initial observations
 - Since unsold tickets are lost, the algorithm must check and sell all remaining tickets the day before the last.
 This will be achieved by setting price = demand on day before the last - tickets left.
 In case the demand is below the number of tickets left, a portion will be lost.
 - Revenues = Price x Quantities sold.
-Quantities sold = demand - price ==>  Revenues = price x (demand - price).
-Revenues are maximized when the function's derivative is 0. dRevenues/dprice = demand - 2 x price so the optimal price maximizing Revenues is price* = demand / 2.
+  - Quantities sold = demand - price
+  - Revenues = price x (demand - price).
+Revenues are maximized when the function's derivative is 0.
+  - dRevenues/dprice = demand - 2 x price so the optimal price maximizing Revenues is `price* = demand / 2`.
 - With above revenues formula, we find back that we do not sell tickets if price = 0 or if price = demand.
--  At optimal price, ticket_sold* = demand - price* = demand - demand/2 = demand/2 ===> this optimal price is only relevant when the number of available tickets is at least half of the demand.
+-  At optimal price, ticket_sold* = demand - price* = demand - demand/2 = demand/2
+  - This optimal price is only relevant when the number of available tickets is at least half of the demand.
 - Let's test different strategies:
   - If we try to sell a lot of tickets when demand is high, the outcome can be sub-optimal.
 Let's take a demand level of 180, close to the max 200. let's assume we have 30 tickets left.
 In case we are a couple of days before departure, the probability to get a higher demand level is reduced because it needs to be higher than the current demand and there are very few days (or opportuinities) left.
 So this makes sense to try selling all remaining tickets.
     - price = demand - tickets left, ie price = 180 - 30 = 150 ===> Revenues = 150 x 30 = 4500.